GoogleChrome/web.dev/src/site/content/en/blog/serial/index.md

 <figure class="w-figure">
   <img src="./aeroplane-factory.jpg" alt="Photo of an aeroplane factory">
-  <figcaption class="w-figcaption">World War 2 Castle Bromwich Aeroplane Factory</figcaption>
+  <figcaption class="w-figcaption">World War II Castle Bromwich Aeroplane Factory</figcaption>
 </figure>

 For example, consider how to create a transform stream class that consumes a